italobezerraa/italobezerraa/README.md

 ### Hello there 👋

-I am a beginner programmer who is learning HTML, CSS and JavaScript to become proficient in these technologies and then start learn React/Node.
+I'm a beginner programmer who is learning HTML, CSS and JavaScript to become proficient in these technologies and then start solving real world problems with them.

 Technologies that I have experience: